Creating Realistic Stitching

 Using the Text tool

-You can often simulate stitching by using simple characters from your Text tool.
-You can use the hyphen for some straight stitching.
+It is possible to simulate stitching by using simple characters from your Text tool.
+The hyphen will make some straight stitching.
 You can use a slash for some diagonal stitches.
 You can use X's for some cross stitch.

 With the Text tool, you have access to various fonts which will yield slightly different characters.
 If you find the stitches are a little too far apart, you can adjust the Kerning value to a negative number and the stitches will get closer together.
 The exact value will depend on what you want to see, and what the characters look like with the default value of 0.